abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 5, 2018

+**Today's Progress**: Great day of progress!
+The weather app is almost complete, just need to solve an issue with a local variable to make the final effects work!

+**Thoughts:** Got the Google API to change the geocode to display the city/provice - nice!
+Also programmed the toggle switch that converts Celcius to Fahrenheit when it's clicled.
+Also did a lot of work on formatting and creating different effects for different types of weather.

+**Link to work:** <a href ="https://codepen.io/abbywilson/pen/QagRxY?editors=1011">Local Weather</a>

 ### Day 3: January 4, 2018

 **Today's Progress**: Completed 3 Codewars challenges and made progress on FreeCodeCamp Local Weather App